shane030716/mysql/Loop_and_Cursor.md

 ### Leaving the loop
 Initally you might think, when the cursor reaches the end and there's nothing to fetch, it just leave the loop.
 This is not necessarily true, and there are some treaks that needs to be done.

 For the first looping method, we need to add the following right below the fetch statement.
 ```
 IF bDone THEN
   LEAVE read_loop;
 END IF;
 ```
-If not, you will be in an infinity loop, and you will probably get this error **Error Code: 2014 - Commands out of sync; you can't run this command now**
+If not, you will be in an infinity loop, and you will probably get this error **Error Code: 2014 - Commands out of sync; you can't run this command now**.

+The whole loop will look like:
 ```
 read_loop: LOOP
   FETCH curs INTO column1, column2, column3, column4;